Admission to Primary and Middle Schools

 If you have not been offered a place at one or more of your preferred schools then you have a statutory right of appeal.
 For Staffordshire schools please refer to our appeal page for guidance on how to appeal, including the relevant appeal forms.

-If you have not been successful in obtaining a place at a school that is located outside of Staffordshire and would like to appeal then please contact or visit the relevant local authority's website.
+If you have not been successful in obtaining a place at a school that is located outside of Staffordshire and would like to appeal then please contact or visit the website for the relevant local authority.

 Is my child entitled to free home to school transport?

 Children attending their catchment school or closest school where the home address is over 2 miles from the school will normally be entitled to free home to school transport.
-All children who are entitled will receive a letter within 14 days after National Offer Day with instructions on how to take up the offer.
+If your child has been assessed as being entitled to free home to school travel assistance you will receive a letter through the post shortly.
 The Local Authority will determine which type of transport assistance will be offered and reserves the right to change the type and timing of transport provided.

 Guidance on waiting lists for schools that are not located within Staffordshire should be sought by contacting the relevant local authority.